alejandroereyesb/demo_sequelize_join/README.md

 const Entradas = require('./entradas');

+//Define the relation between Schemas
+//Declare the relationship between the two tables.
+Relationships are always reciprocal.
+//as is an alias for the relationship, this alias will be used later in the query.
-//Define the relation between Schemas Autores.hasMany(Entradas, { foreignKey: 'idAuthor' });//{foreignKey:'id_author'} works as well
+Autores.hasMany(Entradas, { foreignKey: 'idAuthor', as: "entradas" });//{foreignKey:'id_author'} works as well Entradas.belongsTo(Autores, { foreignKey: 'idAuthor' });

-// this file must be required in the entry point before the connection
+// this file must be required in the entry point (index.js) before the connection
 ```
 More on [associations](https://sequelize.org/docs/v6/core-concepts/assocs/).